JJ/granada-off/text/graffiti.md

 concentrated in a few blocks, or even a neighborhood.
 It is all over the place, it is evident and, well, it is in occasions a nuisance.
 But in many more it is simply sublime.
-So, paraphrasing the famous rock and roll riff, Granada has got the graffiti neumonia and the street art flu.
+So, paraphrasing the famous rock and roll riff, Granada has got the graffiti pneumonia and the street art flu.

 A quick primer on street art here.
 Street art is anything created with